Available with Location Referencing license.

 LRS Derived Network

-A Derived Network is subtype network generated from a Line Network.
-In Derived Network, routes that belong to the same line are merged together to create one single route with a beginning measure of zero.
+A network generated from a Line Network.
+In a Derived Network, routes that belong to the same line are merged together to create one route with a beginning measure of zero.

 LRS Line Network

-A Line network is a logical grouping of routes to a Line where the measure may increase or decrease monotonically.
-This type of network supports events that spans route and also support Equations.
-See, What is an LRS Network?
+A logical grouping of routes to a line where the measure can increase or decrease monotonically.
+This type of network supports events that span routes and also supports equations.